 Your ratios should be 8-10% protein, 10-15% Carbohydrates and the rest of your diet healthy fats.
 This includes Avocado, olive oil, cheeses, yogurts, olives, and coconut oil.
 I personally use an App called the Chronometer.
 I adjust my ratios as such and input all of my food that I eat along with exercise to make sure I’m hitting my ratios.

 Well, there you have it.
-You can now heal your gut dysbiosis and live a life free from all of the diseases we discussed earlier.
-Not only will you slim down, fast, but you’ll feel incredible too.
+You have tools to regulate gut dysbiosis.
+Not only could you slim down, fast, but you’ll feel incredible too.
 I lost 18 pounds within the first few weeks of implementing all of these changes.

-This works and if you do it you’ll see the results too.
+This has worked for me and if you do it you may see the results too.
 Let me know what you think in the comments below!
 If you have any questions please feel free to ask in the comments.